agda/agda/doc/user-manual/tools/generating-latex.rst

 found below.

 .. note::
-   LaTeX was never written with unicode in mind.
-Hacks like the ucs package makes it possible to use them, but for the best possible output consider using :program:`xelatex` or :program:`lualatex` instead.
+   LaTeX was never written with Unicode in mind.
+Hacks like the ucs package make it possible to use it, but for the best possible output consider using :program:`xelatex` or :program:`lualatex` instead.
 If you do, :file:`agda.sty` is using the more complete XITS_ font by default.